By 2017, Singapore will no longer be an ageing society. It will enter a new phase – an aged society.

 The ageing phenomenon is not unique to Singapore.
 But the challenge for us is greater, as our pace of ageing will be much faster than that experienced by many other developed countries.
 At 19 years, the pace of ageing we will experience is even faster than Japan’s - the world’s most aged country - which took 26 years to make this transition.
 By comparison, France took close to or more than a century at 115 years, and Sweden took 85 years!

 And it doesn’t stop there.
-By 2024, Singapore will become a ‘super-aged’ country with 20% of our citizen population aged 65 years and above.
+By around 2025, Singapore will become a ‘super-aged’ country with 21% of our citizen population aged 65 years and above.